hhas/appleeventbridge/AppleEventBridge/doc-source/11 low-level-apis.md

 * `AEMType`, `AEMEnum`, `AEMProperty` – Represent Apple event type, enumerator, and property name values.

-In addition, supporting `AEMBoolean` and `AEMURL` classes are defined to represent Apple event types that do not have a precise Cocoa equivalent; see the [Objective-C/Apple event type mappings](objc-ae-type-mappings.html) chapter for details.

 The following macros are exported for use in constructing application references:

 * `AEMApp` – Returns an `AEMApplicationRoot` instance used to construct absolute references.